 Illness before the exam

 If you are too unwell or otherwise unable to sit your exam, please contact your College office immediately for further advice to apply for excusal (or your department if you do not have a college).
 Further details on the process and the evidence required can be found on the Problems completing your assessment page.

 2. On your exam day

 What should I wear to my exam?

-Candidates should wear sub fusc and academic dress to all in-person examinations.
-Details on what constitutes sub fusc and academic dress can be found here:
+Candidates should wear sub-fusc and academic dress to all in-person examinations.
+Read more about what constitutes sub-fusc and academic dress.

 If the weather is cooler, you may wear a dark coat to the exam venue, but you will need to place this on the back of your chair when you get to the exam room.

 In warm weather, once you are sat at your desk you may remove your gown, any jacket, and your tie/ribbon.

 What can I take into the exam room?

 |You MUST bring|